 Technology such as social media platforms are providing SMEs with the ability to generate leads by running targeted ad campaigns for their products and services, which is far cheaper than traditional media.

 85% of investors expect technology to greatly disrupt the business landscape in the coming years.

-And with this greater ability to target an audience, consumers are requiring greater transparency about our products or services before making a buying decision.
+And with this greater ability to target an audience, consumers are requiring greater transparency about products or services before making a buying decision.
 They want to align their own beliefs with a brand and business that has an authentic purpose and a similar vision.
-SMEs are able to compete as well (if not better) than large corporations in this regard.
+SMEs can compete as well, if not better, than large corporations in this regard.

 According to Zendesk, 75% of people would return to a company with excellent service, but 87% think brands need to work harder to create a seamless experience for customers.
 Today, more businesses have an omnichannel approach to servicing their customers to ensure they manage the customer experience from initial enquiry all the way through to sale and delivery.

 At Arowana International, two of our companies have specifically employed technology to improve their customer experience.
-These are Thermoscan, a thermal imaging company which – through the digitisation of paper-based processes – now provides customers with a report within 24 hours of an inspection, and DDLS, which – through the adoption of state-of-the art technology – now delivers industry-certification programs across Technology, Process and People product verticals.
+These are Thermoscan, a thermal imaging company which―through the digitisation of paper-based processes―now provides customers with a report within 24 hours of an inspection; and DDLS, which now delivers industry-certification programs across Technology, Process, and People product verticals through the adoption of state-of-the art technology.

 Investors expect automation to reduce headcount to some extent in the future.
 We are already seeing some of this now.
 But at Arowana International, we believe that what this is really doing is freeing up the capacity for smaller businesses to focus on more creative and strategic thinking rather than repetitive tasks.

 While CEOs are more concerned than investors about the loss of jobs that automation will bring and their obligation to retrain staff, at Arowana International we believe it’s a matter of perspective.